 ON THIS PAGE: You will read about your child’s medical care after cancer treatment is finished and why this follow-up care is important.
 To see other pages, use the menu.

-Care for children and adolescents diagnosed with Hodgkin lymphoma does not end when active treatment has finished.
+Care for children and teens diagnosed with Hodgkin lymphoma does not end when active treatment has finished.
 Your child’s health care team will continue to check that the cancer has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children treated for cancer, including Hodgkin lymphoma, should have life-long, follow-up care.

 Your child’s follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your child’s recovery in the months and years ahead.

 Cancer rehabilitation may be recommended, and this could mean any of a wide range of services such as physical therapy, family or individual counseling, nutritional planning, and/or educational assistance.
 The goal of rehabilitation is to help survivors and their families regain control over many aspects of their lives and remain as independent as possible.
 Learn more about cancer rehabilitation.

 Learn more about the importance of follow-up care.